-#5 The flat roof – what is important…
+#5 The flat roof – what you need to know…

 09 August 2018| News| Mareike Eckhoff

-The flat roof and its reputation
+The flat roof and its bad reputation

 What exactly is a flat roof?

-Roof covering of a flat roof
+Roof covering for a flat roof